ihsn/SDCPractice/measure_risk.rst

    assumptions assume a worst-case scenario.

 .. [#foot27]
-   See Section 7.5 for more information on slots and the *sdcMicro* object structure.
+   See the Section `Objects of class sdcMicroObj <sdcMicro.html#Objects of class sdcMicroObj` for more information on slots and the *sdcMicro* object structure.

 .. [#foot28]